 Salaries (Object 100)

 Employee Benefits (Object 200)

-Purchased Services (Purchased Services, Object 300; and Energy Services, Object 400, excluding charter school distributions)
+Purchased Services (Object 300, Purchased Services; and Object 400, Energy Services, excluding charter school distributions) Note: Energy services referred to here are limited to energy (direct) that is used in the classroom to facilitate instruction, not general utilities.

 Materials and Supplies (Object 500)

 Other (Object 700)

 Capital Outlay (Object 600, except Subobject 630, Buildings and Fixed Equipment; Subobject 660, Land; Subobject 670, Improvements Other Than Buildings; and Subobject 680, Remodeling and Renovations)

 Direct costs of programs are those costs identified with Function 5000, Instruction, except costs under Function 5500, Prekindergarten, and Function 5900, Other Instruction, and charter school distributions.
-Fund 490 costs are to be reported along with Function 5900, Other Instruction, as an annual financial report reconciliation item.
+Fund 490 costs are to be reported along with Function 5900, Other Instruction, as annual financial report reconciliation items.

 Direct salaries and benefits are the largest cost elements to be considered in program cost reporting.
-In those instances in which a teacher serves more than one program, it is necessary to divide the total salary accurately among programs.
+If a teacher serves more than one program, the total salary must be divided accurately among programs.
 This requires examining the teacher's schedule relative to the time devoted to teaching each program.
 The time structure of a teacher's schedule may vary from the traditional five or six periods of a secondary school to the daylong schedule of an elementary school teacher.
 The computer software provided by the Florida Department of Education (FDOE) for program cost reporting examines a teacher's schedule from student database records and equates reported class periods with time modules.
 Whether determined manually or through computer programming, the following procedures are followed:

-- Determine the number of class periods or instructional modules for each instructor. - Divide the instructor's salary by the number of class periods or modules. - Calculate the salary for each program as the product of the number of time modules in each of the designated programs and the time module salary. - In addition, if there are students from two grade groups (for example, 4-8 and 9-12) or two programs within a time module, it is necessary to split the time module salary accordingly.
+- Determine the number of class periods or instructional modules for each instructor. - Divide the instructor's salary by the number of class periods or modules. - Calculate the salary for each program as the product of the number of time modules in each of the designated programs and the time module salary. - In addition, if there are students from two grade groups (for example, grades 4-8 and 9-12) or two programs within a time module, it is necessary to split the time module salary accordingly.
 Examples include Basic program students and Basic program students with ESE services, and Basic program students and ESOL students.